Steven-Grevera/ENC4265/manual.md

 ![image](https://github.com/user-attachments/assets/3b49031f-3c78-42d4-a358-82a9c8a4730d)
 *Figure 3: Image of the name of the realm the player is in.
 Image Taken By: Steven Grevera*

-Your purpose in each corridor is the find an item known as Magatamas, which are green jade like objects that serve as “keys” to escape the maze.
-Your difficulty will determine if how many you need to escape, scaling from 3-5.
-Upon obtaining the required Magatamas, you can then escape the level by finding the generated exit which is never in the same place.
+Your purpose in each corridor is to find an item known as Magatama, which are green jade-like objects that serve as “keys” to escape the maze.
+Your difficulty will determine how many you need to escape, scaling from 3-5.
+Upon obtaining the required Magatamas, you can then escape the level by finding the generated exit, which is never in the same place.
 Using a type of guide doll or a compass to help you find this exit as well.
 Keeping track of your progress through the use of glowing stones and your own mental notes as you progress through the maze.

 ![image](https://github.com/user-attachments/assets/df86fd81-034c-4026-8a60-80606b4b05cc)
 *Figure 4: Image of an exit at the end of a corridor.
 Image Taken By: Steven Grevera*

-Shadow Corridor 2 has a large fanbase primarily situated in Japan, yet many English players have also began to play and enjoy the game.
+Shadow Corridor 2 has a large fanbase primarily situated in Japan, yet many English players have also begun to play and enjoy the game.
 However, when looking up information about the game online, most of that information is in Japanese or translated very poorly into English.
-This guide aims to solve that issue by establishing that information firmly into proper English words and instructions.
+This guide aims to solve that issue by firmly establishing that information in proper English words and instructions.

-The purpose of this guide is to provide a clear and concise means and method to playing the game: Shadow Corridor 2.
+The purpose of this guide is to provide a clear and concise means and method to playing the game Shadow Corridor 2.
 While the game is English dubbed and even translated fairly well in the game itself, many aspects of the game reveal themselves to you over a long period of time.
 By reading ahead in this guide, you can save a run of a level and ultimately end up saving hours of work.

 # PC System Requirements